hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Even if orgs prioritize reducing toil and improving abstraction downstream (e.g. infra prioritizing product), low *re*investment rates inevitably lead to stagnation and increased overall execution cost in the long term.

 The concept of technical debt is directly relevant here.
-Technical debt can be viewed as an instrument for prioritizing downstream improvements at the cost of same-node debt.

-The concept of technical debt is directly relevant here.
-Technical debt can be viewed as an instrument for prioritizing extra-node improvements at the cost of intra-node debt.
+Technical debt can be viewed as an instrument for prioritizing extra-node improvements at the cost of same-node debt.

 A logical next question might be: why not incur ever-increasing technical debt, and hyper-prioritize extra/downstream improvements indefinitely?
 The answer is: **technical debt increases the execution cost of all future efforts** (per-effort "interest payment"), while also compoundingly incentivizing more technical debt with each new effort (interest payment increases exponentially).
 Unchecked, ever-increasing debt is an unsustainable, self-reinforcing cycle of ever-decreasing productivity — a clear recipe for calcification and decline.